-2.1 On 31st March 2018 the OPCC held £45.526mm of investments and £30.277m of external borrowing.
+- 2.1 On 31st March 2019 the PCC held £24.146m of treasury investments and £30.277m of external borrowing and finance leases of £0.279m. - 2.2 This is set out in further detail in Appendix 1 Table 1.
+Forecast changes in these sums are shown in the balance sheet analysis for each Force in Appendix 1 Table 2.

-- 2.2 This is set out in further detail in Appendix 1 Table 1.
-Forecast changes in these sums are shown in the balance sheet analysis for each Force in Appendix 1 Table 2. - 2.3 The underlying need to borrow for capital purposes is measured by the Capital Financing Requirement (CFR), while usable reserves and working capital are the underlying resources available for investment.
-The OPCC's current strategy is to maintain borrowing and investments below their underlying levels, sometimes known as internal borrowing. - 2.4 The OPCC has an increasing CFR due to the capital programme and will therefore be required to borrow externally by £26m over the forecast period. - 2.5 CIPFA's Prudential Code for Capital Finance in Local Authorities recommends that the OPCC's total debt should be lower than its highest forecast CFR over the next three years.
-Appendix 1 Table 2 shows that the OPCC expects to comply with this recommendation during 2019/20. - 2.6 A more detailed economic and interest rate forecast provided by Arlingclose is attached at Appendix 5. - 2.7 For the purpose of setting the budget, it has been assumed that new investments will be made at an average rate of 0.80%, and that new long-term loans will be borrowed at an average rate of 2.85%.
-Long-term loans will be required to support the Devon and Cornwall capital programme. - 2.8 Liability benchmark: To compare the OPCC's actual borrowing against an alternative strategy, a liability benchmark has been calculated showing the lowest risk level of borrowing at Appendix 1 Table 3.
-This assumes the same forecasts as Appendix 1 Table 2, but that cash and investment balances are kept to a minimum level of £3m at each year-end to maintain sufficient liquidity but minimise credit risk. - 2.9 Following on from the medium-term forecasts in Appendix 1 Table 3, the long-term liability benchmark assumes capital expenditure funded by borrowing of £22m over 4 years, minimum revenue provision on new capital expenditure based on various years depending on the type of asset.
+- 2.3 The underlying need to borrow for capital purposes is measured by the Capital Financing Requirement (CFR), while usable reserves and working capital are the underlying resources available for investment.
+The PCC's current strategy is to maintain borrowing and investments below their underlying levels, sometimes known as internal borrowing. - 2.4 Over the forecast period CFR will decrease by the amounts reflecting the reduction in the existing liabilities (e.g. minimum revenue provision), and will increase by any new unfinanced capital expenditure. - 2.5 CIPFA's Prudential Code for Capital Finance in Local Authorities recommends that the total debt should be lower than its highest forecast CFR over the next three years.
+Appendix 1 Table 2 shows that the PCC expects to comply with this recommendation during 2020/21. - 2.6 A more detailed economic and interest rate forecast provided by Arlingclose is attached at Appendix 5. - 2.7 For the purpose of setting the budget, it has been assumed that new investments will be made at an average rate of 0.75%.
+For new borrowing the rate range is 1.5% to 2% depending on the term and source of the loan. - 2.8 Liability benchmark: The liability benchmark is the minimum amount of debt that the PCC would hold if internal borrowing was used up to the maximum level possible (i.e. using all reserves and cashflow surpluses).
+The PCC's liability benchmark has been calculated and is shown at Appendix 1 Table 3.
+This assumes the same forecasts as Appendix 1 Table 2, but that cash and investment balances are kept to a minimum level of £1m at each year-end to maintain sufficient liquidity but minimise credit risk. - 2.9 Following on from the medium-term forecasts in Appendix 1 Table 3, the long-term liability benchmark assumes capital expenditure funded by external and internal borrowing; and minimum revenue provision on new capital expenditure based on various years depending on the type of asset.